Do you own a thrift store in Canada? Join our directory

 The best Value Village in Toronto

 The truth is the best Value Village in Toronto isn’t in Toronto at all.
 You really have to leave the city if you want to find the best stuff.
-Even the best thrift stores in Toronto tend to be picked over because of the high concentration of ‘cool people’ all looking for basically the same things.
-Plus Toronto has a ton of resellers who quite literally make it their job to go thrifting.
-Even though the very best Value Village in Toronto isn’t in Toronto there are still some locations that are better to shop than other.
+Even the best thrift stores in Toronto tend to be picked over because of the sheer number of ‘cool people’ all looking for the same treasures.
+Add in the resellers who thrift for a living, and it’s no wonder the pickings can be slim.
+While the very best Value Village isn’t in the city, some Toronto locations are still better than others.

-The best Value Village in the Toronto has now closed, as of August 31, 2024.
-However it has been replaced by a new location just north of Bloor on Dovercourt.
+The previously awarded ‘best Value Village in the Toronto’ has closed, as of August 31, 2024.
+RIP.

 This location is a close competition for the best Value Village location in Toronto (the actual city of Toronto, not the GTA).
 Because the neighbourhood tends to be a bit more affluent the donations also tend to be a bit higher-quality.
 Lots of modern brand name clothes here.
 The store is smaller than some other locations but still a decent size, clean and well-organized.

-The best Value Village in Toronto if you can venture a bit further
+The best Value Village in Toronto outside of downtown

 Wilson and Keele (North York)

-This location is also one of the best Value Village locations in the wider Greater Toronto Area.
-It is a large building with lots of items and decent sized aisles to walk down to browse and pass others with carts.
+This location is also one of the best Value Village locations in the wider GTA.
+It’s a large building with lots of items and decent sized aisles to walk down to browse and pass others with carts.
 It is clean and well-organized, which is a blessing for a thrift store.
 The neighbourhood also lends itself to lots of gently used brand name items and designer clothing.
 This Value Village location also gets a lot of praise for the friendliness of its staff.
 Not exactly a common compliment for Value Village but if you are a looking for a friendly thrifting experience then give this location a try.

-The only warning about this location is that parking can be chaotic on the weekend so it might be worth it to try and visit on off-peak times like weekday evenings.
+Tip: parking can be chaotic on weekends so try and visit at off-peak times (like weekday evenings)

 This is one of the better Value Village locations in the GTA.
 In particular, because it is located right next to a few other of the best thrift stores in Mississauga.
-You can visit this location but also stop in at the Salvation Army, Mission Thrift Store and Talize without leaving the intersection (though it is a very large intersection).
-This Value Village location is large, well-organized and has spacious isles to shop.
+You can visit this location but also stop in at the Salvation Army, Mission Thrift Store, Goodwill and Talize without even leaving the intersection (though it is a very large intersection).
+This Value Village location is large, well-organized and has spacious aisles to shop.
 Definitely check this location if you are looking for furniture or lamps.

 This is a nice large Value Village location with lots of variety.
 It is clean, organized and with friendly staff.
 This location has so many options for all kinds of clothing, jewelry, accessories, electronics, books and household items.
 Definitely worth a visit if you want to venture a bit out of the city.